Skip to main content

 Action Pods

-Our emergent Action Pods are temporary, self-organizing groups formed organically around a specific, time-limited goal (e.g., drafting a press release, organizing an event, or responding to a community crisis).
-They are the primary engine of network output and exist to allow the Network to react to sensitive community needs in real time.
+Our emergent Action Pods are temporary, self-organizing groups formed organically around specific, time-limited goals.
+As the primary engine of network output, they allow the Network to respond to community needs in real time.

 Active Action Pods